How Much Does It Cost to Live In Italy?

-In Italy too, the citizens spend most money on food, in markets and grocery stores – about 170$ a month goes on groceries alone, if you have a family and not living as a student.
+In Italy too, the citizens spend the most money on food, in markets and grocery stores – about 170$ a month goes on groceries alone if you have a family and not living as a student.

 Next on the list of biggest expenses in Italy is rent, as it can be pretty steep in certain cities.

 Restaurants and transportation go side by side like in most countries – though restaurants don’t need to be pricey if you choose food economically.